JoeStrout/base-defender/PROGRESS.md

 After that, I guess we're ready to start trying to make the game fun, by having a cycle of attacks and building.
 We'll need UI for selecting whether to build a tower, or upgrade the castle, or upgrade the player avatar.

+## 25 Feb 2024

+Well THAT was interesting.
+I thought the trick of ignoring diagonals when stuck would solve the problem of enemies getting stuck on corners.
+It *mostly* does, but not always; if an enemy approaches a corner from an orthogonal direction, but slightly higher than the edge of the corner, it can still get stuck.

+Trying to solve that led down a rabbit hole, where I tried to keep track of which direction(s) is/are "blocked" and so try something else.
+I first implemented this incorrectly (using the last dx,dy instead of the chosen dx,dy), but even after that was fixed, it doesn't work.
+And the reason appears to be: in order to go in the proper direction, the enemy first has to rotate to face that direction.
+And rotating causes its bounding box to clip into the neighboring wall, so it figures *that* direction is blocked, too.

+In fact if I have it really remember and discard every direction it thinks is blocked, then it quickly concludes it that it's completely trapped (and commits hari-kari).

+At the moment, I'm not sure what the right solution for this is.